lsst/pipelines_lsst_io/index.rst

 - :doc:`install/package-development`

-To install the LSST Simulation software, such as MAF, follow the `LSST Simulations documentation <https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF>`_.
+To install the LSST Simulation software, such as MAF, please follow the `LSST Simulations documentation <https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF>`_.

 ..
 This toctree is hidden to let us curate the section above, but still add the install/ pages to the Sphinx toctree